Author

 Nationwide, an estimated 4,000 people die from accidental drowning each year, or about 11 per day.
 Drowning is the No. 1 cause of death among children ages 1-4 and the No. 2 cause of death, after vehicle crashes, among children ages 5-14, according to the CDC.

-In an effort to raise awareness about water safety for children, the Arkansas General Assembly and Gov. Sarah Huckabee Sanders approved Act 101 of 2023, which will require public schools to inform parents of the importance — and availability in the community — of water safety courses and swimming lessons for children.
+In an effort to raise awareness about water safety for children, the Arkansas General Assembly and Gov. Sarah Huckabee Sanders approved Act 101 of 2023, which requires public schools to inform parents of the importance — and availability in the community — of water safety courses and swimming lessons for children.

 Here are some tips can help you and your family stay safe while having fun in or on the water: